scds/intro-python/lessons/lesson2.md

 {: .no_toc}
 # Lesson 2 - Storing and Displaying Data

 You may have noticed that Python will only output the last expression in the program.
-In this lesson, you will learn how to display more data to the screen, as well as how to store data in variables.
+In this lesson, you will learn how to display more data to the screen as well as how to store data in variables.

 <details markdown="block">
   <summary>